rafi99-bat/Road-To-Triumph/README.md

 Last modified: December 20, 2015

-Original files prepared by Nirjhar sir can be found [here](https://github.com/rafi99-bat/iGraphics).
+Original files prepared by Nirjhar sir can be found [here](https://github.com/srautonu/IGraphics).

 ### Additional Dependencies
-* `Microsoft Visual Studio` : Visual Studio 2010, 2012 or 2013 is recommended to build the project.
+* **Microsoft Visual Studio** : Visual Studio 2010, 2012 or 2013 is recommended to build the project.
 Any previous or updated version of the IDE may result in failure of linking the project.
 The project has been built using Visual Studio 2010.

+## Licence
+This project is licensed under the terms of the Apache license.
+Therefore, it is completely free to use the code, but the changes must be documanted as modification of Road To Triumph.
+See the [LICENSE](LICENSE) for more info.